 1. Please describe your background and what has prepared you to serve in the elected office you seek?

 If you are someone who doesn't usually vote for Republicans, let me try to convince you why this is one election in which you should choose this particular Republican to represent Summit County in the Legislature.
 Many people like you and I decry the business-as-usual of the Republican-dominated Legislature: Campaign contributions from corporations and lobbyists.
 Closed-door caucuses.
 Extreme ideological agendas.
 As an outspoken reformer within the Republican caucus of the Legislature, I am having a huge impact on the way our state does business.
 I have challenged my fellow legislators to adopt my stance as the only member of the House of Representatives who does not accept campaign contributions from lobbyists, special interest groups or corporations.
-I have introduced legislation to require open caucuses.
-I have fought extremist bills like abstinence-only sex education.

 And the results are telling.
 Citizen trust has increased.
 Our caucus stopped meeting in secret.
 And extreme bills are being vetoed.
 A 2012 study found that I am the only Utah legislator as likely to vote with Democrats as Republicans.
 I hold a Ph.D. in Government from the University of Virginia.
 And I am making a difference for you.
 Why send me home now?